andrethomas6/travel-clarity/readme.md

 > Find the Most popular places in the world!

 ## Key Features
+- City or country search
 - Shuffle search
-- City or country search
-- Top 4 most popular places based on search
+- Top 4 most popular places with expansion for more information
 - Read and share your stories of that destination

-## Demo

 ## Get Started
 - npm install to install the dependencies
 - open two tabs in terminal
 - In one tab run `npm start`
-- In the other tab run `npm run react-dev` (transpiles your React code and creates an output bundle)
+- In the other tab run `npm run react-prod` (transpiles your React code and creates an output bundle)